CloudNativeWales/Hugo/content/post/019_novembermeetup.md

 ## [Ivan Pedrazas](https://twitter.com/ipedrazas?s=20)
 ### Kubernetes , Gitops and ...
 Whatever
 Ivan covered the following:

 * What, Why Kubernetes?
 * Should I use Kubernetes
 * The talk was a mixture of best practices
 * Architecture of Kubernetes (APIs)
 * Application Development
-* Sarcasm
+* Sarcasm :stuck_out_tongue_closed_eyes:

 What is Kubernetes?
 The way Kubernetes was explained was by explaining API (Application Program Interface) & RESTful API which is all about moving state from location A to location B whereas Kubernetes is all about moving objects.
 Kubernetes is a container orchestrator.
-Kubernetes contains three sections
+Kubernetes contains three sections:

 1. API
 2. State
 3. Compute

 Why would you use Kubernetes over other orchestration tools?

 * Clear interfaces
 * Clear primitive's
 * Control pattern